jesselatimer/grimoire/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, User & Tome Indexes (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create users using a simple text form in a Rails view, and explore users and tomes as a grid.
+I will also include basic, temporary seed data.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Users and Tomes  (~1-2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve user and tome data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to view both users and tomes, and create and update tomes, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Reviews and Comments (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add API routes for reviews and comments, and create Backbone models and collections.
+Reviews will be nested as subviews under users and tomes, and comments will be nested as subviews under reviews.
+By the end of this phase, users will be able to create and delete reviews and comments, and view reviews and comments on user and tome show views.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Review and Comment Functionality (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Comments will start out collapsed, and can be expanded, which includes the new comment form.
+Users will be able to edit their own reviews and comments in- line.
+Reviews will have a numeric rating, which will update the average rating in the database.
+This phase will take care the gritty details of reviewing and commenting.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Review Feed (~1 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Users will be able to see a feed of recent reviews, by any user for any tome.
+This will be the eventual landing page of the site.
+By the end of this phase, users will have access to the full functionality of the MVP.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] See a feed of recent reviews
 - [ ] Search for tomes/users
-- [ ] Create new tomes
 - [ ] Follow users with the option to see only followed users in feed
 - [ ] Add tomes to "Currently Reading" and "Want to Read" categories
-- [ ] Create themed booklists (arbitrary categories)
+- [ ] Create named booklists (arbitrary categories)
 - [ ] Activity history (e.g. reviews, adding tomes to categories, commenting)
 - [ ] Multiple sessions/session management
-- [ ] User avatars
+- [ ] Uploaded instead of hotlinked user avatars (Filepicker)
+- [ ] Markdown in user inputted fields (Markdown-js/Bootstrap Markdown)
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md